wilsonliaows/docs/connectors/mssql/new-row-trigger.md

     <tr>
       <td><a href="#unique-key">Unique key</a></td>
       <td>
-        Next, select a unique key column to uniquely identify rows.
+        Select a unique key column to uniquely identify rows.
 This list of columns are generated from custom SQL provided.
       </td>
     </tr>
     <tr>
       <td><a href="#batch-size">Batch size</a></td>
       <td>
-        Next, configure the batch size to process in each individual job for this recipe.
+        Configure the batch size to process in each individual job for this recipe.
 This defaults to 100.
       </td>
     </tr>
   </tbody>